Gabriel Bismut & Maurizio Minardi Le Chat Brel

 Review by Carolina Amoruso

 The playfully named Le Chat Brel is an arresting mélange of music inspired by a number of post-War and mid-century cultural trends, mostly in France and Italy.
 In essence it is the story of two ships, one laden with an accordion on deck (and a piano in storage), the other carrying a violin and viola, that set sail from Franco-Italian harbors, bumping from performance to performance in ports mostly European.
-They’d pass each other like the proverbial ships in the night until their captains came to see that they rode kindred waves, and a bond between them was cast.
+They would pass each other like the proverbial ships in the night until their captains came to see that they rode kindred waves, and a bond between them was cast.
 Maurizio Minardi, master of the keys, and Gabriel Bismut, master of the strings, are the two seafarers who vaunt their affinities on the album.

 The curious title gives us a hint as to some of these affinities: “Chat” and “Brel,” when combined might bring to mind Claude Chabrol, one of the signature directors of the French Nouvelle Vague, groundbreakers in cinematic technique and engaged in social commentary.
 And Brel, of course, suggests the much venerated Francophone singer-songwriter, poet and gallant of Paris’s Bohemian set, Jacques Brel.